Skip to Main Content

 Using Truncation

 Shorten the word to its root and add the truncation symbol.
-This will retrieve all similar, singular, and plural forms of the root word "Vege*" (for example, "Vegetable," "Vegetarian," "Vegetation," etc.).
-Truncation can save time and expand your search to include related words.
+This will retrieve all similar, singular, and plural forms of the word.
+For example, typing the root word "vege*" will retrieve "vegetable," "vegetables," "vegetarian," "vegetation," etc. Truncation can save time and expand your search to include related words.
+Make sure you do not truncate the word with too few letters or you may get results that have nothing to do with your topic.

 Replace one letter within a word using the wildcard symbol.
 For example, "Wom?n" will return "Woman" and "Women".